TechXplorerFR/technical-writing-examples/apache-openoffice/README.md

 ### Alternative Installation from GitHub ⚙️

+You can decide to build from source the Apache OpenOffice tools suite.
+To build Apache OpenOffice from source:

 > [!WARNING]
 > Apache OpenOffice is a large project with several dependencies, and the required prerequisites vary depending on the platform.
 For a detailed and up-to-date guide, refer to the [Project Wiki](https://wiki.openoffice.org/wiki/Documentation/Building_Guide_AOO).